auto scaling observability

 3. Does the request overutilize the service?

-So we already know that monitoring is a form of evaluation to help identify the most practical and efficient use of resources.
+We already know that monitoring is a form of evaluation that helps identify the most practical and efficient use of resources.
 With monitoring, we observe and check the progress or quality of something over time.
-So within this, we have metrics, logs, and alerts.
+Within this, we have metrics, logs, and alerts.
 Each has a different role and purpose.

 **Monitoring: The role of metrics**

 Metrics are related to some entity and allow you to view how many resources you consume.
-The metric data consists of numeric values instead of unstructured text, such as documents and web pages.
-Metric data is typically also time series, where values or measures are recorded over some time.
+Metric data consists of numeric values instead of unstructured text, such as documents and web pages.
+Metric data is typically also a time series, where values or measures are recorded over some time.

-An example of such metrics would be available bandwidth and latency.
-It is essential to understand baseline values.
+Available bandwidth and latency are examples of such metrics.
+Understanding baseline values is essential.
 Without a baseline, you will not know if something is happening outside the norm.

 What are the average baseline values for bandwidth and latency metrics?
 Are there any fluctuations in these metrics?
 How do these values rise and fall during normal operations and peak usage?
-And this may change over the different days in the week and months.
+This may change over different days, weeks, and months.

-If, during normal operations, you notice a rise in these values.
-This would be deemed abnormal and should act as a trigger that something could be wrong and needs to be investigated.
+If you notice a rise in these values during normal operations, this would be deemed abnormal and should act as a trigger that something could be wrong and needs to be investigated.
 Remember that these values should not be gathered as a once-off but can be gathered over time to understand your application and its underlying infrastructure better.

 **Monitoring: The role of logs**

 Logging is an essential part of troubleshooting application and infrastructure performance.
-Logs give you additional information about the events.
-This is important for troubleshooting or discovering the root cause of the events.
-Logs will have a lot more detail than metrics.
-So you will need some way to parse the logs or use a log shipper.
+Logs give you additional information about events, which is important for troubleshooting or discovering the root cause of the events.
+Logs will have much more detail than metrics, so you will need some way to parse the logs or use a log shipper.

 A typical log shipper will take these logs from the standard out in a Docker container and ship them to a backend for processing.

-FluentD or Logstash has its pros and cons and can be used here to the group and sent to a backend database that could be the ELK stack ( Elastic Search).
+FluentD or Logstash has pros and cons.
+The group can use it here and send it to a backend database, which could be the ELK stack ( Elastic Search).
 Using this approach, you can add different things to logs before sending them to the backend.
 For example, you can add GEO IP information.
-And this will add richer information to the logs that can help you troubleshoot.
+This will add richer information to the logs that can help you troubleshoot.

 **Monitoring: The role of alerting**